larrydiamond/ArchitectureUnitTests/README.md

-# ArchUnit Easy Access Java Library
+# Architecture Unit Tests Easy Access Java Library

-Welcome to the ArchUnit Easy Access Java Library!
-This library aims to simplify the process of running architecture unit tests using ArchUnit by providing opinionated and easy-to-use utilities.
-With this library, you can quickly set up and run numerous ArchUnit tests for your projects, ensuring architectural integrity and adherence to predefined rules.
+We love Archunit.
+They did a great job giving the rest of us the ability to unit test our architecture.
+I use this on every project now.
+What isn't in the archunit library right now is "the last mile" - they created the tooling to create great architecture unit tests and a number of great samples, but then it's up to all of us to actually figure out what tests we want to run.
+This "last mile" is what this library hopes to solve by providing an easy way to execute a list of rules that we hope to expand upon in the future.

 ## Features

-- **Opinionated Configuration**: Simplifies the setup process by providing predefined configurations for common architectural tests.
+- **Opinionated Configuration**: Simplifies the setup process by providing a predefined collection of common architectural tests (we expect to add more over time).
 - **Easy Integration**: Seamlessly integrates with your existing Java projects, allowing for quick adoption of architectural tests.
-- **Comprehensive Test Suite**: Offers a variety of prebuilt ArchUnit tests covering common architectural principles such as layering, package structure, and dependencies.
-- **Customization**: While opinionated, the library allows for customization to suit specific project requirements.
-- **Quick Start Guides**: Provides clear and concise documentation with examples to help you get started with running architectural tests.
+- **Exclusions**: Some projects are going to violate some of these rules, and we provide a quick and easy way to exclude rules that don't work for your project.

 ## Getting Started